There was an error with your log in

 Full GR20 Self-Guided Trekking Tour

-• Meet with your taxi driver in Calvi in the morning of Day 1 for your transfer to Calenzana.
-This little village, surrounded by olive trees, is the official start of the GR20!
-You’ll walk up through the forest of Bonifatu, past magnificent viewpoints over the villages of this beautiful region of the Balagne.
+• Meet with your taxi driver in Calvi this morning for your transfer to Calenzana.
+This little village, surrounded by olive trees, is the official start of the GR20.
+Walk through up through the forest of Bonifatu, past magnificent viewpoints over the villages of this beautiful region of the Balagne.

 Accommodation: Gîte at Bonifatu